yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/upgrade/_index.md

     weight: 649
 ---

-You can upgrade Yugabyte Platform to a newer version.
+You can upgrade YugabyteDB Anywhere to a newer version.

 <div class="row">